strauberly/tons-of-tacos-v1.2/DEV-JOURNAL.md

 ---

+-- 06 Sep 2023 --

+- Delete order tests updated to make use of order uid.
+- Edit order item quantity tests updated to make use of order uid.
+- Work on get order by id tests saved and removed from application as we will no longer be using them.
+- Today's sales tests updated to make use of order uid.
+- Order closed tests updated to make use of order uid.
+- Order ready tests updated to make use of order uid.

+---

 -- 05 Sep 2023 --

 - Mark an order as closed changed to use uid instead of id successfully.